Batu Caves Malaysia: Temple In Kuala Lumpur

 FREE as of 2020.

-There’s no entry fee to visit the caves.
+There’s no entrance fee to visit the Batu Caves.

 How To Get To Batu Caves From Kuala Lumpur